ranjithaacha93/ranjithaacha93/README.md

 ---

 ### 👨‍💻 About Me
-I'm a passionate **Full Stack Web Developer & WordPress CMS Developer** with a strong focus on modern web design and development.
+I'm a passionate **Full Stack Web Developer & WordPress CMS Developer** with a strong interest in modern web design and development.

-I enjoy building responsive, user-friendly web applications and scalable websites using both custom code and CMS platforms.
+I enjoy building responsive, user-friendly web applications, dynamic websites, and CMS-based solutions using clean and scalable code.

-Always eager to learn new technologies, improve performance, and craft better digital experiences.
+Always eager to learn new technologies and improve my skills to craft better digital experiences.

 ---